 New Multipads - The Multipads folder includes over 1,362 multipads.
 In the past year or so, MarkZ and Onacimus added Multipad collections to the site and they are included here.
 I have also included multipads from several Yamaha keyboards as well.

-If you are new to downloading, zipping and unzipping, and even working with a USB drive, you may want to review some detailed instructions on How to Access Files in the Styles #9 collection.
-Even if you ordered some other collections, these "instructions" may prove useful.
+If you are new to downloading, zipping and unzipping, and even working with a USB drive, you may want to review some detailed instructions on How to Access Files in Collections.
+This tutorial focuses on Style Collection #9, but even if you ordered some other collection, these instructions may prove useful.

 There are a lot of gems in this collection.
 I hope you will have a lot of fun exploring and discovering new styles to add to your own "favorites" collection.